scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### SQL connection configuration (Java client library only)

-You must always access ScalarDB Cluster.
-To ensure requests are running properly, check the properties file for your client application and confirm that `scalar.db.sql.connection_mode=cluster` is configured when you use SQL API.
+The client application must always access the database through ScalarDB Cluster.
+To ensure requests are running properly, check the properties file for your client application and confirm that `scalar.db.sql.connection_mode=cluster` is configured when using the SQL API.

 #### Recommended for production environments